Skarsnik/QUsb2snes/README.md

 Then run the luabridge.lua script from the LuaBridge folder from the Lua console window in Snes9x

-#### BizHawk 2.3.1 (bsnes core recommanded)
+#### BizHawk (bsnes core recommanded)

 In the device menu of QUsb2Snes activate the `Lua bridge`

-You will need to change the Lua support on the emulator.
-Go into the `Config -> Customize` menu then goes into the Advanced tab and select `Lua+LuaInterface` at the bottom in the Lua core part.
+You will need to change the Lua support on the emulator if you use an old version of Bizhawk (prior to 2.9): Go into the `Config -> Customize` menu then goes into the Advanced tab and select `Lua+LuaInterface` at the bottom in the Lua core part.
 Restart the emulator.
-In the Lua directory of BizHawk create a `lua_bridge` directory (or a similar name) then copy the content of the LuaBridge directory from QUsb2Snes (the lua file and the dll file).
+In the Lua directory of BizHawk create a `lua_bridge` directory (or a similar name), then copy the content of the LuaBridge directory from QUsb2Snes (the lua file and the dll file).
-Run your game and then in the `Tools` menu start the `Lua console` click on the folder icon to load the `multibridge.lua` file.
+Run your game and then in the `Tools` menu start the `Lua console`, click on the folder icon to load the `multibridge.lua` file.
 You need to close the Lua console if you want to disconnect properly.

 #### RetroArch with Snes9x core